stracquadaniolab/stracquadaniolab.github.io/research.md

 chromosomes.

-Our long term goal is to reverse-engineer biological systems to create generative algorithms to design, build and test biological agents for addressing healthcare and industrial biotechnology problems.
+Our long term goal is to reverse-engineer biological systems to create generative algorithms to design, build and test biochemical agents for addressing healthcare and industrial biotechnology problems.

 <div class="row">